Front View of Thomas House

 Robins Theatre Rescue.

-In 1974, the Robins Theater closed for the final time.
+In 1974, the Robins Theater building closed for the final time.
 It seemed like it had been struggling for the previous few years–possibly due the new Loews Theater at the recently built Eastwood Mall.
-Most of downtown Niles was being razed.
+Most of the downtown Niles buildings were being razed.

 As a kid, the Robins Theater was always a special place to me.
 It was a classic old–time theater with a single large screen, an iconic marquee and a fresco carved into the ceiling.
 It even had a balcony, which was only occasionally open, though we always tried to sneak into it.
 It was dark, magical and smelled like popcorn.
 Also, it was the only movie theater I had ever been to.